ParnabBasak/lambda-bedrock-integration/README.md

 This application can be used with a variety of LLMs via Amazon Bedrock.
 See [Supported models in Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-service.html#models-supported) for a complete list.

 By default, this application uses **Anthropic Claude v2** to generate responses.
+You can change that to other Amazon Bedrock supported FMs.

 > **Important**
 > Before you can use these models with this application, **you must request access in the Amazon Bedrock console**.
 See the [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) section of the Bedrock User Guide for detailed instructions.